alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 <img id="knowledge-img" src="./images/site-basic.png">
 </div>

 As you can see (click the image to expand if needed), simply loading the page in the browser resulted in almost 40 resource requests from the browser.
-This high number of trips resulted in a page load speed of close to 450ms.
+This high number of trips resulted in almost 63 KB sent from the server.

 Upon closer inspection, we can see that all those _index.js_ references are my Web Component declarations--many of which aren't even used on the first page.
 No good!